ChrstphrHll/npc_gen/students/Delsenora Strohm.md

   int: 13
   str: 7
   wis: 14
-track: Protection
-trait: I'm a hopeless romantic, always searching for that "special someone."
-trait1: Unambitious
-trait2: Surprising
 year: 7
+guild: Fiesn
+partyID: 15
 ---
 # Delsenora Strohm
 ---
 ### Description
 - 7th year Dragonborn Druid in Fiesn
-- short spines, Pale Green eyes, and copper skin
+- short spines, Emerald Green eyes, and copper skin
 - Is Unambitious and Surprising, and has Austerity as their ideal

 ### Organizations